The Most Common Container Types Explained

 These containers are equipped with regulated temperature control to maintain a higher temperature.
 Most suitable for long-distance transportation of products.

-Elevate your supply chain with the optimal intermodal capacity solutions across North America, courtesy of Paige Logistics.
-Our team, comprised of marine container solution experts, boasts unparalleled connections with leading steamship lines and their strategic container repositioning lanes.
-This synergy cultivates a robust network of containers capable of handling heavier payloads, ensuring your logistics operate at peak efficiency.
+Elevate your supply chain with Paige Logistics’ top-tier intermodal capacity solutions across North America.
+Our team of marine container experts has unrivaled connections with leading steamship lines and their strategic container repositioning lanes.
+This network enables us to handle heavier payloads, ensuring your logistics run at maximum efficiency.

-Paige Logistics offers a versatile selection of containers, including 20 ft., 40 ft., 40 ft. high cube, and 45 ft. options, ensuring you only pay for the space your cargo requires.
-With the ability to accommodate loads up to 44,000 lbs, we guarantee that even your most substantial shipments will benefit from our reliable and cost-efficient intermodal marine container services.
+At Paige Logistics, we offer a wide range of container options, including 20 ft., 40 ft., 40 ft. high cube, and 45 ft., so you only pay for the space you need.
+Our containers can handle loads up to 44,000 lbs, making sure even your heaviest shipments are managed reliably and cost-effectively.

-Regardless of the rail or steamship line handling your container, Paige Logistics promises comprehensive end-to-end visibility.
-Our unique data exchanges and strong industry relationships empower us to provide you with proactive updates and insights, ensuring smooth transit for your freight across Canada and the USA North, and keeping you one step ahead of any potential disruptions.
+Whether your container is handled by rail or steamship, Paige Logistics guarantees comprehensive end-to-end visibility.
+Our advanced data exchanges and strong industry relationships allow us to provide proactive updates and insights, ensuring smooth transit for your freight across Canada and the USA.
+Stay ahead of potential disruptions with Paige Logistics by your side.

 Customized storage containers come in a wide variety of sizes and shapes.
 Items that can’t be stored in a standard shipping container are transported using them.